googlemaps/.github/README-template.md

 [![GitHub License](https://img.shields.io/github/license/googlemaps/REPO?color=blue)][license]
 [![Discord](https://img.shields.io/discord/676948200904589322?color=6A7EC2&logo=discord&logoColor=ffffff)][Discord server]

-# New README Template
+# New README Template (Alpha|Beta|Frozen)

 ## Description

 This is a sample README file with the recommended sections for new libraries in the <https://github.com/googlemaps> organization.
-This is where you place the repo contents description.
+This is where you place the description of the project with a hyperlink to the related product's Overview page on developers.google.com.

 ## Requirements

-* [Sign up with Google Maps Platform]
+- [Sign up with Google Maps Platform]
-* A Google Maps Platform [project] with the **PRODUCT** enabled
+- A Google Maps Platform [project] with the **PRODUCT** enabled
-* An [API key] associated with the project above
+- An [API key] associated with the project above
+- (optional) Operating system (and any version) requirements
+- (optional) Language(s) (and any version) requirements
-* (others)
+- (others)

 ## Installation